Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "That’s a fair amount of trust you’re showing."

 "Yes.
-So…how much more do you want?
+So... how much more do you want?
 We would need your strict secrecy on this.
 It would be for your most senior leadership to determine what to do with what we wish to share."

 "We keep secrets well."

 "Good.
 Then it’s time for you to hear the full story.
 But not from us."

-"Then…from who?"
+"Then... from who?"

 Tomoe, it seemed, was something of a trickster at heart as well.
 She simply smiled, took a step back, and aimed a finger at the sky.